hackerschoice/hackerschoice.github.io/ssh-it/berserker/how-it-works/index.md

 At this point the educated reader will realise that The Berserker is *deep penetrating* ```Uranus```, e.g. ```Uranus``` gets owned even if firewalled or not being accessible from the Internet (but accessible from ```Jupiter```).

-Berseker implements a text-based communication protocol via the stdin/stdout ssh-chain to send its findings back to ```Earth``` (the *origin* where The Berserker started).
+Berserker implements a text-based communication protocol via the stdin/stdout ssh-chain to send its findings back to ```Earth``` (the *origin* where The Berserker started).

 ### Bash In-Memory execution
 Bash has this tremendous ability to execute a script from memory and without the script needing to be stored on the target host.